monifasol/frontend-challenge-sequra/README.md

 ## Development

-Built in React, contains 2 components: Widget as a main component, and InformationBox for the popup information.
+Built in React, contains 2 components: Widget as a main component, and InformationBox for the popup information.\
+SASS as CSS preprocessor.
+Fully responsive.\
+Parcel to make the build to integrate in other websites.\

 ## Calls to API

-- When the component mounts first time, the select of finantial options is populated by sending a GET request to CreditAgreementAPI with totalWithTax as a parameter indicating a product value.\
+- When the component mounts first time (through a useEffect) populates the select of finantial options, sending a GET request to ```CreditAgreementAPI``` to get those finantial options available for the user. ```totalWithTax``` as a parameter indicating a product value.\

 ```${API_URI}/credit_agreements?totalWithTax=${totalWithTax}```

 - For each user's UI interaction, triggers a POST request to EventsAPI.
-- - When user changes the selected financing value:
+    - When user changes the selected financing value:

 POST request to ```${API_URI}/events```
 with bodyRequest ```{"context":"financingCostWidget", "type":"instalmentsOptionChanged", "selectedInstalment": { "selectedInstalment" : {"instalment_count": "3", instalment_amount: "50"}}}```

-- - When user opens the popup, they type will be: ```"type":"instalmentsInfoOpen"```
+    - When user opens the popup, they type will be: ```"type":"instalmentsInfoOpen"```

-- - When user closes the popup, they type will be: ```"type":"instalmentsInfoClose"```
+    - When user closes the popup, they type will be: ```"type":"instalmentsInfoClose"```